MBvisti/go-html-go/README.md

 # Go html Go
-This is the template I use for kick-starting all my Golang projects.

-It is meant to provide some initial structure that is flexible but also lets you get building fast.
+This is a template meant to get you creating websites with Go, fast.

 ## Dependencies
+- Go 1.16+
-Golang migrate: `brew install golang-migrate`
+- Golang migrate: `brew install golang-migrate`

-PostgreSQL: `brew install postgres`
+- PostgreSQL: `brew install postgres`
+- Node 12+
+- Yarn

+## Getting up and running
+First off, make sure you have all the dependencies installed and given the shell script permission to run (see below for description).
+Next, run `make setup-dev` to install package.json dependencies and generate tailwind styles.

+Next, rename `.example.env` to `.env` and provide the needed environmental variables.

+Finally, run `make run` see you application.

 ## Makefile commands
 This template uses Makefile commands to run the service, work with migrations and building binaries (coming).
 You have the following commands available: